awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 ### Retrieving Trace Files<a name="USER_LogAccess.Concepts.Oracle.WorkingWithTracefiles.Retrieving"></a>

-You can retrieve any trace file in `background_dump_dest` using a standard SQL query of an Amazon RDS managed external table\.
+You can retrieve any trace file in `background_dump_dest` using a standard SQL query of an Amazon RDS–managed external table\.
 To use this method, you must execute the procedure to set the location for this table to the specific trace file\.

 For example, you can use the `rdsadmin.tracefile_listing` view mentioned above to list the all of the trace files on the system\.
 You can then set the tracefile\_table view to point to the intended trace file using the following procedure: